caarson/better-browser-mcp/README.md

     *   **Arguments:**
         *   `RESEARCH_TASK` (string, required): The topic or question for research.
     *   **Options:**
-        *   `--max-parallel-browsers INTEGER, -p INTEGER`: Override `MCP_RESEARCH_TOOL_MAX_PARALLEL_BROWSERS`.
+  *   `--max-windows INTEGER, -w INTEGER`: Override `MCP_RESEARCH_TOOL_MAX_WINDOWS`.
     *   **Example:**
         ```bash
-  mcp-browser-cli run-deep-research "What are the latest advancements in AI-driven browser automation?" --max-parallel-browsers 5 -e .env
+  mcp-browser-cli run-deep-research "What are the latest advancements in AI-driven browser automation?" --max-windows 5 -e .env
         ```

 All other configurations (LLM keys, paths, browser settings) are picked up from environment variables (or the specified `.env` file) as detailed in the Configuration section.

 ### Router behavior (run_task)

-`run_task` chooses between `run_browser_agent` (lightweight) and `run_deep_research` (heavy).
+`run_task` chooses between a lightweight internal browser agent and `run_deep_research` (heavy).
 It favors single-window direct completion for tasks like opening GitHub, documentation, or a single README.
 It escalates only when the prompt clearly indicates multi-source synthesis, investigation/troubleshooting, or when the agent hits blockers.

 Control routing with: